Skip to main content

 About

-There are more than 400 neighborhood parks, recreation centers, and libraries in Philadelphia.
-They serve as safe spaces for people to learn, play, exercise, and get access to important services.
-However, about 90 percent of these places need investment.
+Philadelphia has more than 400 neighborhood parks, recreation centers, and libraries.
+These community facilities serve as safe spaces for residents to learn, play, exercise, and access vital services.

 • Make physical improvements to parks, recreation centers, and libraries.

 • Engage with community members to leverage their knowledge, power, and expertise.
-Community feedback will inform the improvements that are made to facilities.
+Community feedback informs the improvements made to facilities.

 Connect